 Phaser pedals are modulation pedals that produce the frequency/EQ-varying effect known as phaser.

-The phaser modulation effect produces a series of peaks and troughs across the frequency spectrum of the audio signal’s EQ.
-These peaks and troughs vary over time, typically controlled by an LFO (low-frequency oscillator), to create a sweeping effect.
+The phaser modulation effect produces a series of peaks and troughs across the audio signal’s EQ frequency spectrum.
+These peaks and troughs vary over time, typically controlled by an LFO (low-frequency oscillator) to create a sweeping effect.

-Phaser pedals, like other modulation pedals, generally sound best when place in-line after the gain, EQ and pitch-shifting effects and before the time-based effects.
+Like other modulation pedals, phaser pedals generally sound best when placed in-line after the gain, EQ and pitch-shifting effects and before the time-based effects.

 Related article: How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)